OdapX/Weather_web_app_django/README.md

-# This a weather web app built with django using the openweathermap'api
+# This a weather web app built with django using the openweathermap's api
 - By searching any existing city name you get details about the following details :
      - temparture
      - pressure